OmarItani-1995/Test-Game/README.md

 2. Message System (Msg)

-A simple message broadcasting system that allows decoupled communication between game systems.
+A simple message broadcasting system that enables decoupled communication between game systems.

 Each message can have multiple listeners (observers).